Ekram-ul-haque/DocDirect-1/README.md

 ## Introduction
 A Doctor Appointment Booking System: Effortless Scheduling for Better Healthcare.

 This application is a platform designed to streamline the process of booking doctor appointments.
-It provides a seamless user experience for patients, doctors, and administrators to manage and schedule appointments efficiently.
+It provides a seamless experience for patients, doctors, and administrators to manage and schedule appointments efficiently.

 ### Benefits:
 Reduces scheduling conflicts, Reduces wait time, Verified doctors, Notifications, appointment tracking, doctor dashboard.